bychok/bychok.github.io/README.md

 ## Acknowledgements

-- [Chais Robinson](https://chaisrobinson.github.io/) for providing the framework and inspiration.
+- [Chais Robinson](https://chaisrobinson.github.io/) for providing the framework and the inspiration.
 - [Unsplash](https://unsplash.com/) for providing high-quality images.
 - [React](https://reactjs.org/) for the powerful UI library.
 - [React Scroll Parallax](https://react-scroll-parallax.damnthat.tv/) for the parallax scrolling effects.